-Combat is a confused, hectic, terrifying affair, especially in the dimly-lit environments in which most adventures occur.
+Combat is a confused, hectic, terrifying affair, especially in the dimly lit environments in which most adventures occur.
 Mistakes are bound to happen, even to the most experienced fighters.
 A roll of one on d20 in combat is always a miss and incurs a MISCUE.
 The player must roll the Dice of Doom -- the d12 -- to determine the effects of the MISCUE:

-COMBAT MISCUES (ROLL D12)

-- 1. Hit Ally 1⁄2 damage - 2.
-Bump into ally they must make DEX check or drop weapon; if fail by more than 4, ally is knocked down, giving adversary ADVANTAGE on next attack - 3-4.
-Twist ankle or hyper-extend knee (melee)/sprain wrist (missile); -2 to attack for remainder of encounter - 5-6.
-Weapon broken, unusable until repaired3 - 7-8.
-Weapon notched/blunted; 1⁄2 damage until repaired - 9-10.
-Stumble; off-balance, gain DISADVANTAGE on next attack - 11-12.
-Weapon dropped/stuck; may either draw a new weapon (lose a turn if a medium-sized or larger weapon, no penalty if a small weapon like a knife or dagger that is easily accessible), or try to pick up/free the weapon, giving opponent ADVANTAGE on next attack
+COMBAT MISCUES (ROLL D12) 1.
+Hit Ally - 1⁄2 damage 2.
+Bump into ally - they must make DEX check or drop weapon; if fail by mo ally is knocked down, giving adversary ADVANTAGE on next attack re than 4, 3-4.
+Twist ankle or hyper-extend knee (melee)/sprain wrist (missile); -2 to at remainder of encounter tack for 5-6.
+Weapon broken, unusable until repaired 7-8.
+Weapon notched/blunted; 1⁄2 damage until repaired 9-10.
+Stumble; off-balance, gain DISADVANTAGE on next attack 11-12.
+Weapon dropped/stuck; may either draw a new weapon (lose a turn if a sized or larger weapon, no penalty if a small weapon like a knife or dagger the accessible), or try to pick up/free the weapon, giving opponent ADVANTAGE attack at is easily

-Feel free to modify the Miscue table to your own liking but place the most severe consequences at the lower end of the range (1-3) and "least bad" consequences at the high end (10-12), in order to remain consistent with the approach of "higher roll is always better."
+Feel free to modify the Miscue table to your own liking but place the most severe consequences at the low end of the range (1-3) and "least bad" consequences at the high end (10-12), in order to remain consistent with the approach of "higher roll is always better."